 UMW Kaplan Test Prep Courses

 New Tracks Added to the Biology Program

-The Department is also is the process of submitting a request to officially create a Biomedical Sciences Track.
-The proposed track is designed for students interested in pursuing careers in the health sciences.
+The Department of Biological Sciences has added two new majors to its undergraduate program.
+The new Conservation Biology Major is designed for students interested in public or private-sector careers in fields such as endangered species protection and recovery, habitat conservation, conservation biology education, and fisheries and wildlife management.
+The new Biomedical Sciences Major is designed for students interested in pursuing careers in the health sciences.
 The track provides students with the knowledge and the skills to be successful candidates for graduate study in a broad range of health related fields including medical, dental, physician’s assistant, nursing, physical therapy, and more.